 I reduced the glaze by about half and then added the liquid from the rested duck breasts.
 Finally, I poured the glaze over the sliced duck.
 Most restaurants make cloyingly sweet, fruity sauces for duck.
 Since I don’t like sweets, this was the perfect complement for me.
 It was just sweet enough for the wife while being savory enough for me to enjoy.

 This is a keeper.
 I mean, this was really good.
-Sadly, this means that I’ll have a hard time justifying paying a profession chef $30+ to cook me one duck breast ever again.
+Sadly, this means that I’ll have a hard time justifying paying a professional chef $30+ to cook me one duck breast ever again.

 Next time, I might render the fat and use it to confit the duck legs like people used to do before refrigeration.